damonlynch/rapid-photo-downloader/README.rst

  - ExifTool_
  - EasyGUI_
  - Colour_
+ - rawkit_: renders thumbnails from RAW images from which a thumbnail cannot be extracted using libraw_, which is especially useful when downloading DNG files from Android phones or working with old RAW formats.
- - Qt5 plugin for reading TIFF images
+ - `Qt5 plugin for reading TIFF images`_
+ - `distutils-extra`_ for Python 3
+ - intltool_
  - If using Python 3.4, these additional modules:
     - typing_
     - scandir_